Kitura/Swift-Kuery/README.md

 * [API Reference](#api-reference)
 * [Community](#community)
 * [License](#license)

+## Swift version
+The latest version of Swift-Kuery requires **Swift 4.0** or newer.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## Usage
 This example demonstrates how to execute an SQL query using `Swift-Kuery` with the [Swift-Kuery-PostgreSQL](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) plugin.